MrR0807/Notes/parquet-not-working-cases.md

 }
 ```

-As expected, it maps to exactly.
+As expected, it maps exactly to hand written Avro schema.

 ### More misalignments